Renata7-hub/sda-jdbc/README.md

 Supported parameters
 The user should be able to retrieve the following values:

-temperature
+-temperature
-pressure
+-pressure
-humidity
+-humidity
-wind direction and speed
+-wind direction and speed
 Values ​​taken from external websites should be averaged and saved additionally to the database before being returned to the user.

 Available download configurations